 Yoo-hoo, deja vu.
 Harden's back again to tantalize those of us who resolutely said they wouldn't become dependent on his mound magic again.
 In Tokyo, the right-hander rolled out some of his addictive stuff ever.
 The smoking heater.
 The criminal changeup.
 The filthy slider and the underwear-twisting split-finger.

-Better yet, he was throwing the full bag at the world champion Boston Red Sox and making
+Better yet, he was throwing the full bag at the world champion Boston Red Sox and making them look sick.

 Over 95 pitches and six innings, Harden gave up just three hits and struck out nine.
 He threw several pitches in the high 90-mph range.
 He looked wonderful.
 He looked sharp.
 He looked unbeatable.
 And most of all, he looked fully fit.